ndurner/ndurner.github.io/_posts/2024-09-08-mlx-whisper-gemini.md

 ```bash
 ./ffmpeg -i file.mp4 -vn -c:a libopus -b:a 32k -vbr on -ac 1 -ar 16000 -f segment -segment_time 3600 output_%03d.ogg
 ```

+[Update 2024-10-06] \
+Updated inline to clarify that the behaviour observed with Whisper was due to a bug in my script.
+I have meanwhile fixed this bug.